intelsdi-x/snap/README.md

 * _Contributors_: We need plugins, schedules, testing, and more
 * _Integrations_: **Pulse** can feasibly publish to almost any destination.
 We need publishing plugins for [Ceilometer](https://wiki.openstack.org/wiki/Ceilometer), [vCOPs](http://www.vmware.com/products/vrealize-operations), and more.
 See [the Plugin Catalog](./docs/PLUGIN_CATALOG.md#wish-list) for the full list

 To contribute to the Pulse framework, see [our CONTRIBUTING file](CONTRIBUTING.md).
-To give back to a specific plugin open an issue on its repository.
+To give back to a specific plugin, open an issue on its repository.

-## Releases
+## License
+Pulse is an Open Source software released under the Apache 2.0 [License](LICENSE).

 ## Maintainers